Yoba21/Intro-section-with-dropdown-nav/README.md

 ### Links

+You can get the full source code for the solution of the challenge intro-section with drop down nav here .

 - Solution URL: [Solution URL] (https://github.com/Yoba21/Intro-section-with-dropdown-nav)

+You can view the project using this url .

 - Live Site URL: [Live site URL] (https://yoba21.github.io/Intro-section-with-dropdown-nav/)

 This project is build using this framework and libraries

-- using React javascript library and tailwind css
+- Using React javascript library and Tailwind css
 - CSS custom properties
 - Flexbox
 - CSS Grid